AnymouseProphet/anymouse/README.md

 anymouse LaTeX
 ==============

+THIS README IS OUT OF DATE

+    THIS README IS OUT OF DATE

+THIS README IS OUT OF DATE

+    THIS README IS OUR OF DATE

 This is a LaTeX package that sets the fonts and some other macros used by the Anymouse Prophet in his political ramblings.